Houlgate: Le Manoir de Beuzeval

 It was called the Manoir d'Aché-Beuzeval, after the family of lords that reigned over these lands.
 The castle was built over a motte-and-bailey of 200 paces in diameter, the moat was 12 feet wide.
 It had a bridge and a brook held up by a dam and mill.
 The castle also possessed a chapel (dedicated to Sainte-Marie-Madeleine).
 With its land and dependencies, its garden and park, it had an area of approximately 100 ha.
 The castle was lived in and transformed by the Dachey (D'Aché), de Séran, de Saint-Laurens, de Morel and Boistard de Prémagny families.
 Its last occupant was Louis Henry d'Agier, mayor of Beuzeval from 1818 to 1831.
 Old and uncomfortable it ceased being lived in.

 Previously on the territory of the commune of Gonneville-sur-Mer it is in 1825 that after consideration of the many lands of the castle that it was decided to retrace the communal borders to place the castle in Beuzeval.
 A cadastrial survey took place and the manor, a portion of the courtyard and the garden finally become part of Beuzeval (despite the residents being lords of Beuzeval and not Gonneville).

 Between 1620 and 1640, the Château de Beuzeval was part of the fiefdom of the Aché.

 In 1815 after the defeat at the Battle of Waterloo and the fall of the First Empire the region was occupied by Prussian troops.

 In 1866, Victor Le Cesne, council member of Beuzeval, built a new luxurious manor house.
 Upon his death, his brother Jules took possession of the house.
 It was then lived in by the Viguier family and German occupants who damaged the building and then left it abandoned.

 During World War II the Germans, once again, established their local headquarters in the Manoir de Beuzeval.
 After seriously deteriorating the building, it lay abandoned.
 It was subsequently tastefully converted into apartments and is now on the edge of a golf course with ponds inhabited by swans.

 Le Château de Dramard

 Up the Chemin des Rouge Terres 2 km from Houlgate town centre is the Château de Dramard, a 17th-century manor house built in limestone with a large central section with two small wings.
 The castle was built on the site of an older, medieval castle, or Priory of Mennetot.

 In 1616, the château was bought by Pierre de Dramard, then councillor to the King, who became sire of Gonneville, Beuzeval and Mennetot.
 In 1772, Pierre Louis Bonnet, Lord of Meautry, married demoiselle Gabrielle of Dramard.
 Pierre became mayor of Caen in 1791 then in 1792 was elected deputy of Calvados under the French Revolution.
-The château still stands and is now a bed & breakfast / hotel.
+The château still stands and is now a bed and breakfast / hotel.